H-Dempsey/Fiber_photometry_analysis_NPM/README.md

 ### Simple installation

-Download the executable file for Mac or PC and double click to open it! <br>
+Download the executable file for Mac or PC and double click to open it (note that it will take a while to start up). <br>

 ### Anaconda installation